tjelvar-olsson/biologists-guide-to-computing/source/practical-problem-solving.rst

       Escherichia coli (strain SE11): 1

 So what type of functionality would we need to achieve this?
-First of all we need a function that given a organism name returns the associated species.
+First of all we need a function that given an organism name returns the associated species.
 In other words something that converts ``Escherichia coli (strain K12)`` to ``Escherichia coli``.
 Secondly, we need a function that given a list of organism names returns the data structure described above.